artistrea/MP_rails_backend/README.md

 # README

 This was made for a university class project.
-It is a rails rest api backend.
+It is a rails backend.

 dbdiagram: https://dbdiagram.io/d/630fa9240911f91ba50abdef